PeernetOfficial/Browser/README.md

 You can also simply run the application from **.exe** file which you can find in build output directory (**bin** folder).

->Peernet.Browser.WPF.exe
+>Peernet Browser.exe

 ## Use
 You can either follow [first boot](#first-boot) instruction or download the latest release of Peernet Command Line Client and Peernet Browser.
-Run 'Peernet.Browser.WPF.exe' file and enjoy the features.
+Run 'Peernet Browser.exe' file and enjoy the features.